Introduce your students to the richness of Hispanic heritage with these lesson plans, book lists, and teaching ideas.

 1. Create a Spanish-language center in your classroom.
 Fill it with age-appropriate and engaging Spanish activities, such as word-matching dominoes, word-picture matches, and labeling activities.
-Find free resources at Scholastic's Celebrate Hispanic Heritage online activity.
+Find free resources at Scholastic's Bring Hispanic Heritage Month to Life: A Collection of Resources.

-2. Listen to a bilingual narrative of Mexican history in America and take students through a virtual exhibition of Hispanic artifacts at smithsonianeducation.org.
+2. Listen to a bilingual narrative of Mexican history in America and take students through a virtual exhibition of Hispanic artifacts on the National Museum of American History's website.

 3. Have students try code-switching, or alternating between English and Spanish, when they write short personal narratives this fall.
 Share Alma Flor Ada’s I Love Saturdays y Domingos as an example.